Organic Beekeeping Class For Beginners

 Metta Earth is nestled in the quietude of the mountains, the stunning headwaters of the New Haven river with abundant waterfalls and pools for swimming, wilderness trails to walk or bike, and 158 acres of Metta Earth land to explore.

-Options for sleeping accommodations include shared peaceful rooms in the main Metta Earth house, shared space in one of the yurts, or space to set up your own tent.
+Options for sleeping accommodations include one of the yurts or space to set up your own tent.

-For meals & accommodations, and payment, contact email@example.com.
+For meals & accommodations, and payment, go here.

 Fee: $135 per person